lutskanu/cutwise-docs/_posts/2020-01-17-ray-path-in-round-diamond.md

 #### How Round Diamond Cut works?

 We described how the Tolkowsky Round works.
 Let’s check now Rounds with different proportions.
-What will happened if we will decrease or increase Pavilion angle.
+What will happen if we will decrease or increase Pavilion angle.

 <p align="center">
 Tolkowsky